markusadahlem/prism.github.io/_solutions/rd-roadmapping.md

 weight: 1
 ---

-From concept to clinic—mapped with precision.
+From pharma standards to digital health strategy—customized for your pipeline.

-We help structure your development pipeline using a 3-phase gated process tailored to digital health.
-This roadmap guides discovery, feasibility, and validation, ensuring each stage strengthens both therapeutic potential and regulatory readiness.
-Our approach de-risks clinical development and aligns innovation with market and evidence goals from day one.
+We adapt proven gated development models from pharma to digital health.
+Our 3-phase process—discovery, feasibility, validation—aligns each step with your modality, evidence needs, and portfolio strategy.
+The result: focused execution, faster pivots, and a clear path from concept to clinic.

 ![](/images/illustrations/rd-roadmapping.svg)
 ![](/images/illustrations/clinical_pipeline_basic.svg)